 The Community Umpire Toolkit contains a collection of activity cards for use within existing introductory or beginner umpiring programs.

 Getting Started – Activities aimed at the basics regarding pre-match responsibilities, areas of control and the tools of the trade.

 A fun activity for the whole group to play.
-Uses questions from the Section 1 Theory Exam to test the knowledge of umpires.
+Uses questions from the Rule of Netball Theory Examination to test the knowledge of umpires.
 Played similarly to bingo, umpires must fill their entire bingo card to win the game.